squalrus/squalrus/README.md

 - Centralize the documentation in our wiki, but feel free to link to any other related artifact (Figma, Word doc, etc.) Consider a Word doc when collaborative editing or rich formatting is desired.

+- Live every project like you're going to write a blog post about it.

 - Challenge the status quo.
 I may be stuck in my ways or not aware of another perspective.
 If you see room for improvement, let me know.

 - Celebrate our wins!
 We work hard and it takes a lot to ship something.
 When we do, let's share it with the team and discuss what went well.